monikavc/SOARS_2025/.ipynb_checkpoints/README-checkpoint.md

 # SOARS_2025
-Code for project over the summer
+Code for project over the summer.

+Contains all relevant datafiles and figures